fotahub/fotahub-device-sdk-esp32/docs/getting-started/thingshadow.md

 ### Perform a cloud-triggered firmare over-the-air update

+You can perfom cloud-triggered firmare over-the-air updates either [interactively](#interactive-firmare-over-the-air-update-using-the-aws-iot-console) through the AWS IoT Console or [programmatically](#programmatic-firmare-over-the-air-update-using-the-aws-cli) by using the AWS CLI.

+#### Interactive firmare over-the-air update using the AWS IoT Console

 1. Go back to the [AWS IoT Console](https://console.aws.amazon.com/iot/home) and revisit the unnamed classic shadow of your AWS IoT thing (`Manage > Things > {{Your AWS IoT thing}} > Shadows > Classic Shadow`).
 Open the shadow state document for editing (`Shadow Document > Edit`).
 Add a `desired` object with a `newVersion` attribute to indicate the new firmware version your board should be updated to and a `verificationData` attribute with the checksum or signature of the same:

 ![](thingshadow-3.png "Trigger of FOTA update")